ConnectWithNoor/learning-nextauth-v5/README.md

 - Send verification token email on signup to OAuth (only unverified emails) and credentials.
 - added resend verification token email feature on login of unverified accounts. (credentials and OAuth)
 - activate account by verification token
+- Reset password for users registered with credentials (OAuth doesn't have a password)

 #### Authentication Strategies used